How to Aid Student Growth In and Outside the Classroom

 Besides providing your students with standardized testing after every semester or at the end of every school year, what else can you do as a teacher to aid your learners’ growth in and outside the classroom?
 That is the question that this article seeks to answer.

 Student growth is when learners can increase their intelligence levels, discover and grow their talents, and learn new skills and abilities consistently.
 It also means instilling a growth mindset so that they start believing in their abilities, rather than doubting their chances of developing over time.
 You will know that your students are growing in the right way when they start showing signs of being thirsty for new information.
 They will also start seeking out opportunities to tackle challenges and grow their skills.

 Here are 5 ways through which you can inspire growth in your students:

 1. Create Communities

 Communities can be within a classroom, across grades, or between students who share common interests, such as a sports lover community.
-Educators can foster a community that allows students to work together for a purpose bigger than their selfish interests.
+Educators can foster a community of equality that allows students to work together for a purpose bigger than their selfish interests.
 It gives kids a chance to belong and to have their voices heard.
 This will allow educators to monitor how students in the same community look after one another, how they appreciate the individual and collective effort, and how they create a conducive environment for sharing ideas.
 When that happens, the kids get smarter together and grow together and educators can know that they did a good job.

 2. Instead of Praising Intelligence, Encourage Effort